Allfeat/docs/docs/index.md

 2. **Run a local node**: Learn how to run a local Allfeat node for development and testing purposes.

-3. **Develop your DApp or smart contract**: Use our resources and examples to start developing on Allfeat.
+3. **Develop your DApp/smart contract**: Use our resources and examples to start developing on Allfeat.

-4. **Deploy your project**: Deploy your DApp or smart contract to the Allfeat network.
+4. **Deploy your project**: Deploy your DApp/smart contract to the Allfeat network.

 This documentation will guide you through each of these steps, providing detailed instructions and resources along the way.